 Inventory Explorer.
 Verify that all the objects related to the vSAN instance are listed.
 Objects should be in the collecting state and receiving data.

 Dashboards.
-Verify that vSAN Capacity Overview, Optimize vSAN Deployments, vSAN Operations Overview, and Troubleshoot vSAN, are added to the default dashboards.
+Verify that vSAN Capacity Overview, Migrate to vSAN, vSAN Operations Overview, and Troubleshoot vSAN, are added to the default dashboards.

 Under vCenter Server system objects:, verify that the vSAN hierarchy includes the following related

 vSAN Disk Groups

 vSAN Datastore related VMs